LifeWithVetta

 This is the most sacred Buddhist temple in Thailand.

 Inside, a small but deeply revered Buddha statue made from jade sits elevated high above the altar.
 Photography is not allowed inside, and visitors must behave respectfully.
+Even people who are not especially interested in temple visits usually feel that this part of the complex carries a different kind of weight.

 image.png